jaehyeon-kim/personal-site/src/posts/2019-11-15-Distributed-Task-Queue-with-Python-and-R-Example.md

 ## Rserve Worker

-The [redux](https://github.com/richfitz/redux) package, Redis client for R, is used to set up the Rserve worker.
+[redux](https://github.com/richfitz/redux) package, Redis client for R, and [RSclient](http://www.rforge.net/RSclient/) package, R-based client for Rserve, are used to set up the Rserve worker.
 The function `RR()` checks if a Redis DB is available and returns a `hiredis` object, which is an interface to Redis.
-The task (`long_task()`) is constructed to be similar to that of Celery.
-Note that, instead of updating its state, it explicitly updates the output to the Redis DB.
-In order for the task to be executed asynchronously, a handler function is created - `handle_long_task()`.
-It's called when the main web service executes a task and it sends the task to a (forked) process so that the request can be handled asynchronously.
-Finally the status of a task can be obtained by `get_task()` and it pulls it from the Redis DB.
-Note that, as a R list object is updated/retrieved, it's changed to/from binary.
+The task (`long_task()`) is constructed to be similar to the Celery task.
+In order for the task to be executed asynchronously, a handler function (`handle_long_task()`) is used to receive a request from the main web service.
+Once called, the task function is sent to be evaluated by a Rserve client (`RS.eval()`) - note `wait=FALSE` and `lazy=TRUE`.
+Its evaluation is asynchronous as the task function is run by a separate forked process.
+Finally the status of a task can be obtained by `get_task()` and it pulls the status output from the Redis DB - note a R list is converted as binary.
 The source of the Rserve worker can be found in `/queue_rserve/tasks.R`.
 ```r

 RR <- function(check_conn_only = FALSE) {